 Policies in Harnwell are here to guide us (when necessary) regarding safety and civility in our home.
 As a reminder, all students at Penn are obliged to follow the rules of the university as articulated in The Penn Book.
-Additionally, as a resident in the College House system, you are bound by 1) the rules articulated by College Houses & Academic Services and Residential Services in the Residential Handbook and 2) the 2020-2021 Terms and Conditions that you signed electronically when you accepted your housing assignment.
+Additionally, as a resident in the College House system, you are bound by the rules articulated by College Houses & Academic Services and Residential Services in the Residential Handbook that you signed electronically when you accepted your housing assignment.

 Violations of the policies above and those specific to Harnwell may result in possible fines, probation, expulsion, or recommendation for prosecution within the University conduct syste.